-Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$2.9 Fidelity Lender Fidelity National May 28, Yes 86% - FNF No No change No change None Jacksonville, FL Billion (Common stock and cash) National Financial, Inc. ("FNF") Processing Services, Inc. ("LPS") Financial, Inc. 194 2013 14% - LPS (FNF ) \$2.2 billion (Stock only) Mid-America Apartment Communities, Inc. ("MAA") Colonial Properties Trust ("CPT") Mid-America Apartment Communities, Inc. June 3, 2013 Yes 56% - MAA 44% - CPT No 12 members 7 - MAA (58%) 5 - CPT (42%) H. Eric Bolton, Jr., CEO and chairman of MAA, will continue as CEO and chairman of the combined entity.
+Size 1 Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters partner of the combined entity and, therefore, controls the composition of the board on a going forward basis.
+CEO and president of Inergy Midstream will resign from those roles, but will continue to serve as a director of the combined company. \$2.9 Billion (Common stock and cash) 193 Fidelity National Financial, Inc. ("FNF") Lender Processing Services, Inc. ("LPS") Fidelity National Financial, Inc. 194 May 28, 2013 Yes 195 86% - FNF 14% - LPS No No change No change None Jacksonville, FL (FNF 196) \$2.2 billion (Stock only) Mid-America Apartment Communities , Inc. ("MAA") Colonial Properties Trust ("CPT") Mid- America Apartment Communitie s, Inc. June 3, 2013 Yes 197 56% - MAA 44% - CPT No 12 members 7 - MAA (58%) 5 - CPT (42%) H. Eric Bolton, Jr., CEO and chairman of MAA, will continue as CEO and chairman of the combined entity.
 None Memphis, TN (MAA)